FACTBOX-Coronavirus forces delay of trade fairs, conferences

 * East China Import and Export Commodity Fair), March 1-4：Due to be held in Shanghai, the fair usually attracts traders of garments and household goods.
 It was postponed until further notice.

+* POC2020, March 2-4: Bursa Malaysia Derivatives has postponed the Palm and Lauric Oils Price Outlook Conference & Exhibition 2020 to June 22-24, on health concerns.

-* Marine Money China, March 3-4: Originally slated to be held in Shanghai, organisers of the meeting for shipping financiers have said that it has been delayed, likely until November.
+* Marine Money China, March 3-4: Originally slated to be held in Shanghai, organizers of the meeting for shipping financiers have said that it has been delayed, likely until November.

 * Food & Hotel Asia in Singapore, March 3-6: Organisers of the biennial trade show have postponed its first leg to July.
 The event attracted more than 80,000 attendees when it was last held in 2018.